 Venus on the other has achieved a max temperature of 477 Degrees Celsius (891 Fahrenheit) with a low of around 460 degrees celsius (860 Fahrenheit) which simply means its blazing hot every minute of its extremely extremely long day (1 Day in venus is equal to 116.75 days in earth days).

 On average Venus is over 30 Degrees Celsius (86 Fahrenheit) hotter than Mercury’s max temperature, which is pretty darn insane when you consider it’s 108 million km away from the Sun compared to Mercury’s 58 million km.

 The Reasons Why Mercury Isn’t The Hottest Planet

-There are 2 main reasons why Mercury is not the hottest planet within our solar system despite the it being much closer to the Sun than Venus ever is within its orbital cycle.
-The first reason is of course the lack of an atmosphere within Mercury and the second reason is due to the differences on both planets absorption and reflective rates.
+There are 2 main reasons why Mercury is not the hottest planet within our solar system despite it being much closer to the Sun than Venus ever is within its orbital cycle.
+The first reason is of course due to the lack of an atmosphere within Mercury and the second reason is due to the differences on both planets absorption and reflective rates.

 Reason 1 – It Has No Atmosphere

 The most obvious reason why Mercury isn’t the hottest planet in our solar system is due to its lack of an atmosphere.
 Venus on the other hand has an extremely thick atmosphere which means that not only is it an extremely reflective planet (I’ll explain why in the next reason) but, it’s also capable of trapping heat within its atmosphere allowing it to increase the surface temperature of the planet further.

 In most cases when a planet is done absorbing as much light as it can, the light re-radiates back into outer space so, the lack of an atmosphere makes it pretty simple for Mercury to follow through with this process.